FRANCIS74232/Blazouter/FEATURES.md

 - `Title`: Route title for metadata - Used for page title, breadcrumbs, or navigation labels
 - `Children`: Nested route configurations - List of child RouteConfig for hierarchical routing
 - `RedirectTo`: Redirect path - Automatically redirects to specified path when route matches
+- `Component`: Component type to render - Direct component reference for immediate loading
 - `Guards`: List of route guard types - Array of IRouteGuard implementations for access control
-- `Component`: Component type to render - Direct component reference for immediate loading
 - `ComponentLoader`: Async component loader for lazy loading - Returns `Task<Type>` for on-demand loading
+- `Middleware`: List of route middleware types - Array of IRouteMiddleware implementations for cross-cutting concerns

 ## Package-Specific Features